eddieoz/bitBingo/docs/how-to-use.md

-# How to Use bitRaffle
+# How to Use bitBingo

-Welcome to [bitRaffle](https://bitraffle.sats4.life), a trustless and transparent raffle system powered by Bitcoin's blockchain.
+Welcome to [bitBingo](https://bitBingo.sats4.life), a trustless and transparent raffle system powered by Bitcoin's blockchain.
 This guide will walk you through each step of running a raffle and verifying its results.

 ## Quick Start Guide

 1. **Prepare your participant list** in CSV format
-2. **Upload your CSV** to the bitRaffle platform
+2. **Upload your CSV** to the bitBingo platform
 3. **Create a Bitcoin transaction** with the IPFS data
-4. **Submit the transaction ID** to bitRaffle
+4. **Submit the transaction ID** to bitBingo
 5. **Wait for confirmation** on the Bitcoin blockchain
 6. **Get your winners** automatically selected by the system
 7. **Verify the results** yourself (optional but encouraged)